treble-maker123/vim-config/README.md

 - :tabnew FILE_NAME - open FILE_NAME in new tab
 - :tabmove N - move tab to Nth position, if argument is not provided, moves tab to the last position

+### Searching

+- Examples searching for files ending in ".erb" for the term "card-panel" - `grep -R --include "*.erb" "card-panel" .`

 ### NERDTree